Ace-c/grub-vimix-theme/README.md

 > [!WARNING]
-> Changing background may work or may not be
+> Changing background may work or may not be.
+Theme could break, to revert just fallback to original one